fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 (1) define your own F# exception types with `exception`, a new type that will inherit from `System.Exception`;
 (2) use `raise()` to throw an F# or .NET exception;
-(3) the entire `try/with` expression must evaluate to the same type, in this example: bool;
+(3) the entire `try..with` expression must evaluate to the same type, in this example: bool;
 (4)`ArgumentNullException` inherits from `ArgumentException`, so `ArgumentException` must follow after;
 (5) support for `when` guards;
 (6) use `reraise()` to re-throw an exception; works with both .NET and F# exceptions

 The difference between F# and .NET exceptions is how they are created and how they can be handled.

-*Try / Finally*:
+### Try..Finally

-The `try/finally` expression enables you to execute clean-up code even if a block of code throws an exception.
+The `try..finally` expression enables you to execute clean-up code even if a block of code throws an exception.
 Here's an example that also defines custom exceptions.

     exception InnerError of string
     exception OuterError of string